 As guests of honor, cancer survivors and caregivers kicked off the relay and walked the first lap around the track.
 Family-friendly activities and live music helped kept the night fun and entertaining for participants.
-Teams also provided cotton candy and snacks, face painting, glow sticks, and games such as bra pong and a casino tent in exchange for a small donation.
+Teams also provided cotton candy and snacks, face painting, glow sticks, and games such as beer pong and a casino tent with a lot of online casino games from https://www.onlinecasinogames.com/aristocrat/pompeii/ in exchange for a small donation.

 “The most beautiful part is the [luminaria]” said participant Elly Abafo.
 “That’s my favorite part.”